Frequently Asked Questions: Real Estate Law

 What is adverse possession?

-Adverse possession allows the claimant to "tack on" the use and activity of persons using the property prior to the claimant's acquisition/use of the property.
-For instance, in a situation where a person looking to establish title to real estate by adverse possession, acquired property from a grantor who also was in the process of acquiring the title by adverse possession, then the new owner/claimant can "tack on" the prior owner's period of adverse possession and use for purposes of establishing the required non-permissive and continuous twenty (20) years of use.
+Adverse possession allows the claimant to “tack on” the use and activity of persons using the property prior to the claimant’s acquisition/use of the property.
+For instance, in a situation where a person looking to establish title to real estate by adverse possession, acquired the property from a grantor who also was in the process of acquiring the title by adverse possession, then the new owner/claimant can “tack on” the prior owner’s period of adverse possession and use for purposes of establishing the required nonpermissive and continuous 20 years of use.

 « Back to Real Estate FAQs